The Promise (1965 play)

 The Promise is a play written in 1965 by Russian playwright Aleksei Arbuzov.
 The story follows a young woman and two young men from their first meeting in a derelict room during the Siege of Leningrad in World War II; through the woman's marriage to one of the men, who turns out to be the "wrong" one; then finally to a new start with the "right" one.

 Ariadne Nicolaeff's English translation of the play was produced in London in 1967, with a cast including Judi Dench, Ian McKellen and Ian McShane.
 A British reviewer called the play "Charmingly old-fashioned and chastely sentimental, [yet it] gave a lot of pleasure."
 This same production, with Eileen Atkins replacing Dench, opened on November 14, 1967, at Henry Miller's Theater in New York; it ran for 23 performances.

 The play was profiled in the William Goldman book The Season: A Candid Look at Broadway.

+A newspaper ad for the Broadway run can be seen in the final scene of the tenth episode of the second season of the show That Girl.
+The episode ("When in Rome") aired November 9, 1967, just under a week before the production opened.